Anxiety Disorder or Panic Disorder

 Life experiences such as traumatic events appear to trigger anxiety disorders in people who are already prone to anxiety.
 Inherited traits also can be a factor, as can societal pressures and the incredibly fast pace on this digital age.
 Due to the gut brain connection there are also considerations of inflammation and gut health when considering anxiety.

-At the Harley Street IBS & Autoimmune Clinic, we will take all factors into consideration and create a tailored treatment plan for each individual.
+At the Harley Street IBS & Autoimmune Clinic, we will take all factors into consideration and create a tailored non pharmaceutical treatment plan for each individual.
+This approach usually works very well.

 If you would like to book an appointmentContact Deborah’s Medical Secretary for an appointment